guardian/libs/README.md

 The `main` branch on GitHub is analysed by [semantic-release](https://semantic-release.gitbook.io/) after every push.

-If a commit message follows the [conventional commit format](https://www.conventionalcommits.org/en/v1.0.0), semantic-release can determine what types of changes are included in that commit.
+If a commit message follows the [conventional commit format](https://www.conventionalcommits.org/en/v1.0.0), semantic-release can determine what Types of changes are included in that commit.

 If necessary, it will then automatically release a new, [semver](https://semver.org/)-compliant version of the package to NPM.